nonie186/airbnb-clone-project/README.md

 # Learning Objective
 This project is tailored to enhance your expertise in modern software development practices.
 By completing these tasks, learners will:

-Master collaborative team workflows using GitHub.
+- Master collaborative team workflows using GitHub.
-Deepen their understanding of backend architecture and database design principles.
+- Deepen their understanding of backend architecture and database design principles.
-Implement advanced security measures for API development.
+- Implement advanced security measures for API development.
-Gain proficiency in designing and managing CI/CD pipelines for efficient deployment.
+- Gain proficiency in designing and managing CI/CD pipelines for efficient deployment.
-Strengthen their ability to document and plan complex software projects effectively.
+- Strengthen their ability to document and plan complex software projects effectively.
-Develop an understanding of integrating technologies like Django, MySQL, and GraphQL in a unified ecosystem.
+- Develop an understanding of integrating technologies like Django, MySQL, and GraphQL in a unified ecosystem.

-Requirements
+**Requirements**

-- To successfully complete the project tasks, learners must:
+To successfully complete the project tasks, learners must:
-Have a GitHub account to create and manage repositories.
+- Have a GitHub account to create and manage repositories.
-Be familiar with Markdown syntax for README.md file creation.
+- Be familiar with Markdown syntax for README.md file creation.
-Possess prior experience with backend frameworks like Django and database systems such as MySQL.
+- Possess prior experience with backend frameworks like Django and database systems such as MySQL.
-Understand software development lifecycle practices, including security, CI/CD, and database design.
+- Understand software development lifecycle practices, including security, CI/CD, and database design.
-Be comfortable with modern tools such as Docker, GitHub Actions, or similar CI/CD platforms.
+- Be comfortable with modern tools such as Docker, GitHub Actions, or similar CI/CD platforms.

-- Key Highlights
+**Key Highlights**
-Hands-on GitHub Repository Management:
+- Hands-on GitHub Repository Management:
-Learn to initialize and structure a project repository, adhering to industry best practices.
+- Learn to initialize and structure a project repository, adhering to industry best practices.

 # Role Documentation:
 Understand and articulate the responsibilities of various team members, fostering collaboration in real-world scenarios.

-- Business analyst (BA)
+**-- Business analyst (BA)**
-Understands customer’s business processes
-Translates customer business needs into requirements
+Understands the customer’s business processes Translates customer business needs into requirements
 A business analyst dives deep into a customer’s workflows and analyzes stakeholder feedback to help a client formulate what their wants look like and align a customer’s vision with what a development team is producing.
 They translate an abstract product idea into a set of tangible requirements.

 # Technology Stack Breakdown: